-Reliable record keeping is essential to the success of QMS.
+Reliable record keeping is essential for the success of Quality Management Systems.

-A quality-driven organisation must ensure that there is evidence-based data and a clear channel of communication.
+A quality-driven organisation ensures evidence-based data and a clear channel of communication.

-To retain all supporting evidence, an organisation should look for digital quality management solutions.
+To retain all supporting evidence, an organisation should look for digital quality management systems.
 As a result, this will maintain transparent record keeping.

 6- Defining organisational structure

-A quality management system can ensure compliance y defining hierarchical order in an organisation.
+Quality management systems can ensure compliance by defining hierarchical order in an organisation.
 By doing so, the system should show what every employee is expected to do.

 All businesses are starting to adopt technology in various processes, more and more.
-To compete fairly, you should shun away from the error-prone and cumbersome systems that can increase risks and cost you money.
+To compete fairly, you should shun away from the error-prone and cumbersome systems as these can increase risks and cost you money.

-Traditional quality management ways such as using papers or Excel sheets to store your data are not only complicated and prone to errors but also expensive to maintain in the long run.
+Using papers or Excel sheets to store your data can be complicated and prone to errors.
+Not to mention, it is also expensive to maintain in the long run.

 Why should you as well endorse digital QMS?

-Organisations are looking to save costs and time by adopting quality management software.
-They simplify tasks.
+Organisations are looking to save costs and time by adopting quality management systems.
+QMS significantly reduce time consumed and overall, simplify tasks.
 As a result, they save resources that can be used in other areas.

-When looking for a viable digital system, you should focus on something that addresses your organisation’s business needs.
+When looking for a viable Quality Management System, you should focus on something that addresses your organisation’s business needs.

 The system should be flexible, so that users can create digital processes via forms, workflows, fields, business rules and reports.
 The users should easily mould and shape it to fit business processes.
-By doing so, the organisation can use it to the best of their ability.
+By doing so, the organisation can use the QMS to the best of their ability.

 Here are several benefits your organisation will bring in from a digital QMS:

-Latest technologies now allows you to move your business to cloud.
+Technologies now allow you to move your business to cloud.
 In other words, this enables an organisation to store data in the cloud.
 Above all, it is time efficient and cost-effective.

 Compliance to quality standards is necessary for every organisation.
-Therefore, companies should put some form of a system in place.
-In this way, it will help them manage and track quality.
+Therefore, companies should put some form of a quality management system in place.
+In this way, it will help them successfully and accurately manage and track quality.

 With a cloud-based solution, companies can verify that all processes are accessible to everyone.
 Also, that they comply to industrial standards by instinct.